atharva-kelkar/MolGemini/README.md

 # MolGemini

-A chat bot that helps you with your molecular dynamics data needs.
+A chat bot that helps you with your protein structure analysis needs.

 ### Getting started